instructor-ai/instructor/docs/examples/recursive.md

 # Example: Parsing a Directory Tree

-In this example, we will demonstrate how to convert a string representing a directory tree into a filesystem structure using OpenAI's GPT-3 model.
+In this example, we will demonstrate how define and use a recursive class definition to convert a string representing a directory tree into a filesystem structure using OpenAI's function call api.
 We will define the necessary structures using Pydantic, create a function to parse the tree, and provide an example of how to use it.

 ## Defining the Structures